akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 A few things to notice there:

-* Unsurprisingly, `TreeLayout` itself is a [Traversable Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html#traversable-tree) that is initialized with a tree node that conforms to the base [BinaryTree protocol]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html#base-tree-protocol).
-If that tree node also happens to be a [Traversable Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html#traversable-tree), its traversal is copied during initialization.
-Then, the model simply builds itself after the tree node while assigning itself the initial (non-valid) `(x,y)` coordinates.
+* Unsurprisingly, `TreeLayout` itself is a [Traversable Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/27/BinaryTreesPlayground-Part-I.html#traversable-tree) and is initialized with a tree node that conforms to the base [BinaryTree protocol]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/27/BinaryTreesPlayground-Part-I.html#base-tree-protocol).
+If that tree node also happens to be a [Traversable Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/27/BinaryTreesPlayground-Part-I.html#traversable-tree), its traversal is copied during initialization.
+Then the layout simply builds itself after the tree node, with some initial `(x,y)` coordinates.

-* Since the layout model tree structure should not change after initialization, `TreeLayout` overrides the default implementation of its `height` property.
-That helps avoid quadratic time during initialization as well as in all future usages of the property.
+* Since the base tree structure of layout model will not change after initialization, `TreeLayout` overrides the default implementation of its `height` property.
+That helps avoid quadratic time during `init` as well as in all future usages of the property.

-* The layout is meant to be built in logical `Int` coordinates.
-These can be easily mapped to concrete physical dimensions later, with a few useful extension properties:
+* The layout is meant to be built in logical coordinates of `Int` type.
+These can be easily mapped to physical dimensions later on, with some useful extension properties:
 {% highlight swift %}
 extension TreeLayoutTopology {
     public var maxLogicalX: Int {